oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation PoP JWT {#verification-client-attestation-pop-jwt}

+This section applies when the Client Attestation PoP JWT is used as the Proof of Possession.
+When operating in DPoP combined mode as defined in [](#dpop-combined-mode), this section does not apply; instead, see [](#verification-dpop-combined).

+To validate a Client Attestation PoP, the receiving server MUST ensure the following conditions and rules are met:

 1. There is precisely one `OAuth-Client-Attestation-PoP` HTTP request header field containing a Client Attestation PoP JWT.
 1. The Client Attestation PoP JWT contains all required claims and header parameters as per [](#client-attestation-pop-jwt).
 1. The alg JOSE Header Parameter contains a registered algorithm {{IANA.JOSE.ALGS}}, is not none, is supported by the application, and is acceptable per local policy.